wefcdse/fpv20/readme.md

   the positive half of the channel. the output is always `abs(signal) * 15`

+toggling the sticks on the screen (OSD):

+- use the keybind (by default `O`)
+- use the button in the fpv setting

 ## use this or use [Minecraft FPV](https://www.curseforge.com/minecraft/mc-mods/fpv-drone)

 why you should use this: